HadarH/new-toolchain/README.md

-#Cloud-native toolchain for microservices
+#Simple toolchain for Hello World
-## Two-staged pipeline variant
+## Single stage pipeline

 Get started with this sample Hello World app that uses a DevOps toolchain that is preconfigured for continuous delivery, source control,  issue tracking, and online editing.